raspberrypilearning/drum-star/en/step_2.md

 --- task ---

-Drag your `variable`{:class="block3variables"} to position it in top-right of the Stage:
+Drag your `variable`{:class="block3variables"} to position it top-right of the Stage:

 ![](images/repositioned-variable.png)